 My favorite raptor has definitely got to be the owl.
-With huge eyes, silent flight, razor sharp talons, a swiveling head, and nocturnal beauty?
+With huge eyes, silent flight, razor sharp talons, a swiveling head, and nocturnal (active at night) beauty?
 You just can’t go wrong.
-These nocturnal (active at night) birds of prey are fierce hunters that live in a variety of locations like rainforests, fields, deserts, and even the Arctic.
+These birds of prey are fierce hunters that live in a variety of locations like rainforests, fields, deserts, and even the Arctic.
 I have written about many types of owls, such as the barn owl, snowy owl, northern spotted owl, and the great horned owl, just to name a few.
 Be sure to check out those articles.

 First the Stats…